osmosis-labs/cosmoseco/README.md

 - Analytics: Blockchain analytics platform that provides insights into transactions, addresses, and networks.
 Examples: Dexmos, Map of Zones, Flipside Crypto.
 - Explorers: Block explorers that provide a user interface to view and search transactions and blocks on a blockchain.
 Examples: Mintscan, Big Dipper.
 - Dev Tools: Development tools, frameworks and libraries for building on Cosmos.
 Examples: Cosmos Kit, Telescope, Tendermint.

+Chains: The chains property is used for listing the chains interacting directly with the project.
+Each list item must be written exactly as its chain_name property as seen in the Cosmos Chain Registry.

 ### Example Registration